cuplsensor/cuplcodec/docs/specification/features.rst

    #. :need:`CODEC_FEAT_10` between samples is extracted from the URL.
 This is used to timestamp each sample
    relative to the first.

+.. feat:: Self containment
+   :id: CODEC_FEAT_38
+   :status: complete

+   The URL contains all information needed by the decoder.
+There is no need to store and retrieve data from an external source (database).

+   By consequence one decoder instance can be substituted for another.

-.. feat:: Base URL can be modified.
+.. feat:: Base URL
    :id: CODEC_FEAT_7

    The base URL can be changed.
 It is recommended to keep this as short as possible to